kolliparap/dsiplusoutcomes/roadmap/week08/readme.md

 Create your draft GA Profile.
 Remember that once your GA Profile is live, it is visible to hiriring partners and recruiters.
 Be extra diligent with your spelling, grammar and attention to detail.

 Once you feel like you are ready to submit, have 3 classmates peers review it.
+You can do ths by clicking the Preview button located in the final publish section.

 By the end of class, you should have your peer reviewed GA Profile submitted and the domain name to your Portfolio created.
 This is also a great time to meet 1:1 with your coach to answer any questions you might have for Outcomes.